Regulatory Impact

 The JURI Committee's proposed amendment would add a ninth prohibited practice to Article 5, explicitly banning AI systems that generate non-consensual sexually explicit images.
 This would sit alongside the existing eight prohibitions covering subliminal manipulation, exploitation of vulnerable groups, social scoring, predictive policing, facial recognition scraping, workplace emotion recognition, biometric categorization, and real-time remote biometric identification.

-The amendment carries strong political momentum.
-Multiple political groups support it, and the Grok crisis has created public demand for action.
-However, defining the boundary between "nudification" systems and broader image-generation AI remains a significant technical challenge.
+The amendment now sits in provisional-agreement status.
+However, defining the boundary between systems designed to generate non-consensual intimate imagery and broader image-generation AI remains a significant technical challenge.
 A prohibition that is too narrow fails to prevent harm; one that is too broad risks capturing legitimate creative, medical, and research applications.

 Existing Legal Framework